 - And there you have it.
 Peggy's Restaurant cole slaw!

-Serve up a bowl of the legendary Peggy’s Restaurant cole slaw at your next get-together and treat your guests with a bona fide Southern treat.
+Serve up a bowl of the iconic Peggy’s Restaurant cole slaw at your next get-together and treat your guests with a bona fide Southern treat.
 This cole slaw goes well with fish, chicken or barbecue, and is amazing on a Carolina burger (that’s a cheeseburger with chili (that’s sandwich chili, not bean chili, ya heathen), mustard, slaw and onions).
 A staple of meals at Peggy’s Restaurant in the 1970’s to the 1990’s!